Our Black Friday Sale is on! Appointments limited. Sale ends 12/8!

 Never underestimate the importance of ear care.
 Your hearing might depend on it.

-How to relieve ear pressure?
+How to relieve and clear ear pressure?

 If the ear is blocked, muffled or plugged, the easiest techniques that can help unblock it are: